lxhchd/Matlab--Convexhull/README.md

 ## Description
 This Matlab project is concetrated around convex hull construction methods.
 The original set of points can have different distributions.
-Two methods were used : Graham's and Kirkpatrick's methods together.
+Two methods were used : Graham and Kirkpatrick methods together.
 Also there is a comparison with the standard Matlab function convexhull.

 More detailed information is in CONVEXHULL REPORT.pdf (in Russian)